Do You Have To Pay Back Leverage?

 Do you owe money if you lose with leverage?

-In the case that your broker offers negative balance protection:
+If the broker offers negative balance protection:

 Related: Liquidation price calculator